 Genotype to phenotype

 The phenotype of an individual is represented by an m-dimensional vector, z = [z1, z2,…, zm], with m the number of independent ‘traits’ (Orr 2000).
 Each trait value, zi, is determined by summing the effects of all loci, which are initially fixed for alleles with an effect of 0 on all m traits.
-Although we focus on m = 2 in our numerical analyses, we present analytical derivations in higher dimensions where relevant to investigate whether trait dimensionality would affect our conclusions.
+Although we focus on m = 2 in our numerical analyses, we present analytical derivations in higher dimensions where relevant to investigate how trait dimensionality affects our conclusions.

 Life-cycle